 I flew with Qatar Airways, which flies daily from London Heathrow to Cape Town via Doha.
 Roundtrip prices start from £747 economy and £3122 Business Class.
 Book via 0333 320 2454 or visit www.qatarairways.com.

-Are you thinking of visiting Cape Town or recently travelled there yourself?
+What did you think of these 10 amazing things to do in Cape Town?
 If you enjoyed this post or were inspired by my travels, please leave a comment in the box and let me know!
 I’d be happy to answer any more questions about the trip and send some more recommendations your way.
-Thanks x Disclaimer: Some activities, restaurants and attractions mentioned in this post were provided complimentary as part of a press trip but all views are my own.
+Thanks x